Emulator Issues #4635

 FINAL FANTASY CRYSTAL CHRONICLES (GC) messed up colors in the menu with every EFB combination (violet/green colors - it's the same effect as without safe texture cache on standard version).

-#21 Updated by NeoBrainX over 8 years ago
+#21 Updated by NeoBrainX almost 10 years ago

 The other type of issue, UI inconsistency.